 Let $I$ be a homogeneous ideal of a polynomial ring $S=\K[x_1,\ldots,x_n]$.
 Then for $r \geq 1$, the $r$-th symbolic power of $I$ is defined as $I^{(r)}= \bigcap\limits_{\mathfrak{p}\in\min (I)} I^rS_{\mathfrak{p}} \cap S$, where $\min(I)$ is the set of minimal prime ideals of $I$.
 A classical result of Zariski-Nagata says that the $r$-th symbolic power of an ideal consists of the elements that vanish up to order $r$ on the corresponding variety.
-Besides being an interesting subject in its own right, symbolic powers appear as auxiliary tools in several important results in commutative algebra.
-In general, finding the generators of symbolic powers of $I$ is a very difficult task.
-Symbolic powers were studied by many authors (see \cite{DDAGHN} for a survey in this direction).
+Besides being an interesting subject in its own right, symbolic powers appears as auxiliary tools in several important results in commutative algebra.
+In general, finding the generators of symbolic powers of $I$ is a challenging task.
+Many authors studied symbolic powers (see \cite{DDAGHN} for a survey in this direction).

-Ever since Bertram, Ein and Lazarsfeld proved that if $I$ is the defining ideal of a smooth complex projective variety, then $\reg(I^r)$ is bounded by a linear function of $r$, where $\reg(-)$ denote the Castelnuovo-Mumford regularity, the study of regularity of powers of homogeneous ideal of polynomial ring has been a central problem in commutative algebra and algebraic geometry.
-One important result in this direction was given by Cutkosky, Herzog and Trung \cite{CHT}, and independently by Kodiyalam \cite{vijay}.
+Ever since Bertram, Ein, and Lazarsfeld proved that if $I$ is the defining ideal of a smooth complex projective variety, then $\reg(I^r)$ is bounded by a linear function of $r$, where $\reg(-)$ denotes the Castelnuovo-Mumford regularity, the study of the regularity of powers of homogeneous ideals of a polynomial ring has been a central problem in commutative algebra and algebraic geometry.
+One important result in this direction was given by Cutkosky, Herzog, and Trung \cite{CHT}, and independently by Kodiyalam \cite{vijay}.
 They proved that if $I$ is a homogeneous ideal of $S$, then the regularity of $I^r$ is asymptotically a linear function in $r$ i.e., there exist non-negative integers $a$ and $b$ depending on $I$ such that $\reg(I^r)=ar+b \text{ for all $r \gg 0$}.$

 Catalisano, Trung and Valla \cite[Proposition 7]{CTV93}, proved that, if $I$ defines $2q+1$ points on a rational normal curve in $\mathbb{P}^q$, $q \geq 2$, then for all $r \geq 1$, $\reg(I^{(r)})=2r+1+\lfloor \frac{r-2}{q} \rfloor$.
 Hence the function $\reg(I^{(r)})$ is not eventually linear in general.
 Minh and Trung asked, in \cite{MT19}, that if $I$ is a squarefree monomial ideal, then is $\reg(I^{(r)})$ eventually linear?
 Recently, Le Xuan et al. \cite{DHNT19}, gave a counterexample to the above question.
 Let $G$ be a simple (no loops, no multiple edges) undirected graph on the vertex set $\{x_1,\ldots,x_n\}$ and $I(G)$ denote the ideal generated by $\{x_i x_j \mid \{x_i , x_j \} \in E (G) \}$.
 Minh \cite[p.1]{GHOJ18} conjectured that for any graph $G$, $\reg(S/I(G)^r)=\reg(S/I(G)^{(r)})$ for all $r \geq 1$.
 It is known that $\reg(I(G)^r) = 2r + b$ for some $b$ and $r \geq r_0$.
 While the aim is to obtain the linear polynomial corresponding to $\reg(I(G)^r)$, it seems unlikely that a single combinatorial invariant will represent the constant term for all graphs.
 Establishing a relationship between the regularity of powers of edge ideals and combinatorial invariants associated with graphs such as the induced matching number and the co-chordal cover number has been an active topic of research in the past decade ( cf. \cite{selvi_ha}, \cite{jayanthan}, \cite{JS18}).
 It was proved in \cite{selvi_ha} and \cite{JS18} that for any graph $G$,